Overview and Implications

-Venous Thromboembolism (VTE) is the third most common cause of vascular mortality worldwide and comprises deep-vein thrombosis (DVT) and pulmonary embolism (PE).
+Venous Thromboembolism (VTE) is the third most common cause of vascular mortality worldwide and comprises deep-vein thrombosis (DVT) and pulmonary embolism (PE) (Nicholson, et al., 2020).
 DVT occurs when an abnormal blood clot forms inside a vein deep in the leg.
 DVT may cause leg pain and/or swelling but is often clinically silent.
 PE occurs when all or part of a DVT breaks away from its site in a vein and travels through the venous system to lodge in the lungs.
 PE may cause chest pain, shortness of breath, tachycardia, hemoptysis, or pre-syncope but is often clinically silent.
 In clinical practice, about two-thirds of VTE episodes manifest as DVT and one-third as PE with or without DVT (Nicholson, et al., 2020).

 To prevent VTE in hospitalized adult and obstetrical patients by implementing strategies which increase the use of evidence-based thromboprophylaxis.